raspberrypilearning/make-a-selfie-filter/en/step_3.md

 --- task ---

-Add code to the accessory sprite to make it follow your face:
+Add this code to the accessory sprite to make it follow your face:

 ![Scratch Menu](images/code1.png)